Advantages of arbitration through maps

 - Arbitration fees and services can be tailored to accommodate lower value cases.

-- We provide our Arbitration services for administrative fees and an hourly Artitrator(s) fee.
+- We provide our Arbitration services for administrative fees and an hourly Arbitrator(s) fee.

 - The parties can choose Arbitrator(s) from our highly qualified arbitration panel; many of our Mediators are available to arbitrate on a case-by-case basis within their specialty.